 - Add breakpoint descriptions

 If you have many breakpoints in your project, you can add descriptions to breakpoints for ease of search.
-To do this, right-click a breakpoint in the Breakpoints dialog Ctrl+Shift+F8 and select Edit description from the menu.
+To do this, right-click a breakpoint in the Breakpoints dialog Control+Shift+F8 and select Edit description from the menu.
 Now when you start typing the breakpoint name, it gets the focus.

 - Group breakpoints

 You can organize breakpoints into groups, for example, if you need to mark out breakpoints for a specific problem.
-To do this, in the Breakpoints dialog Ctrl+Shift+F8, select a breakpoint you want to place in a group and select from the menu.
+To do this, in the Breakpoints dialog Control+Shift+F8, select a breakpoint you want to place in a group and select from the menu.

 - Jump to source